oldme/harvests/README.markdown

-SwarmHarvest is an attempt to sort out the ugliness of the asynchronous callbacks without promises or control flow libraries.
+>SwarmHarvest is an attempt to sort out the ugliness of the asynchronous callbacks without promises or control flow libraries.
-Harvest doesn't attempt to resolve all imaginable cases involving asynchronous code but based on my experience it cover all the real cases found in real projects.

- Promises look like a good idea but they were met with an obvious (but passive) resistance.
+>Promises look like a good idea but they were met with an obvious (but passive) resistance.
 In node.js, promises have multiple implementations but many implementations looks too bloated,complex, etc.
- I personally prefer to not use any promise or flow control library because they all failed my internal beauty tests and I always hoped for a better alternative.
+>I personally prefer to not use any promise or flow control library because they all failed my internal beauty tests and I always hoped for a better alternative.

- An harvest handles in a very simple way the dependencies calls.
- The main idea is to create an environment where you continue to call asynchronous functions as usual.
+>An harvest handles the dependencies calls alone, you don't have to describe the flow.The main idea is to create an environment where you continue to call asynchronous functions as usual.

- The only thing that changes is the syntax of calling those functions.
-You call those functions in a Harvest context that magically detects dependencies, make calls,etc.
+>The only thing that changes is the syntax for calling those functions.
+You call the functions in a Harvest context that magically detects dependencies, make calls, etc.

+>Harvest doesn't attempt to resolve all imaginable cases involving asynchronous code but based on my experience it covers the real cases found in real projects.
+No need for promises, new flow control and wired syntax.

 ## Simple Example:

-> as example, we assume 2 functions (asynchronous APIs for dealing with penguins) The only convention is that successCallBack(returnedResult) will be called by these APIs on success and errorCallBack on fails
+> For example, we have 2 functions (asynchronous APIs for dealing with penguins)
+> The only convention is that successCallBack(returnedResult) will be called by these APIs on success and errorCallBack on fails

         loadPenguin(nickName, successCallBack, errorCallBack)
         loadPenguinFamily(father, mother, successCallBack, errorCallBack)

-    // now, let's see how we load some Penguins var harvest = require("asyn-harvest").create();
+> now, let's see how we load some Penguins

+         var harvest = require("harvests").create();

          harvest.load('father', loadPenguin, 'MrPenguin');
          harvest.load('mother', loadPenguin, 'MrsPenguin');